Bike/iterator/README.md

 **make-iterator** methods can take arbitrary keys.
 For example, a sequence may take _start_, _end_, and _from-end_ keyword arguments so that a subsequence and order may be specified without additional consing.
 A hash table might take an indicator for whether keys or values are the "elements" being considered.

-The protocol is designed to minimizing consing; thus the multitudinous return values rather than just returning closures.
+The protocol is designed to minimize consing; thus the multitudinous return values rather than just returning closures.

 ### make-accumulator